wultra/mtoken-sdk-ios/README.md

 #### Creating a custom operation

 In some specific scenarios, you might need to approve or reject an operation that you received through a different channel than `getOperations`.
-In such cases, you can implement the `WMTOperation` protocol in your custom class and then feed created objects to both `approve` and `reject` methods.
+In such cases, you can implement the `WMTOperation` protocol in your custom class and then feed created objects to both `authorize` and `reject` methods.

 _Note: For such cases, you can use concrete convenient class `WMTLocalOperation`, that implements this protocol._